Situation: Valga-Valka, Estonia-Letonia

 Construction cost: 4.076.000 €

-Equip: Jordi Safont-Tria, Anna Gutiérrez, Álvaro Cuéllar, Mercedes Doz
+Team: Jordi Safont-Tria, Anna Gutiérrez, Álvaro Cuéllar, Mercedes Doz

-Fotos: Rain Aunapu, Päär Keedus
+Photos: Rain Aunapu, Päär Keedus

 Valga and Valka are few of the divided cities over the world.
 The former Livonian town WALK was partitioned in 1920 between the newly born Estonian and Latvian states.
 Even though no separation was regarded during the Soviet Union occupation, in 1990 the borders were restored.
 It was not until the Schengen Agreement in 2007 that a new opportunity to reconnect both cities was granted.
 Accordingly, the aim of this project was to transform the national border areas into a unified landscape with common urban elements.
 Moreover, the considered borderland would become the new centrality for both towns and reinforce their slogan “One city, two states”.